shadahmad7/holaahost-web/README.md

   yarn dev
 ```

-This will start the development server, and you can access the static landing page in your browser at http://localhost:3000.
+This will start the development server, and you can access the app in your browser at http://localhost:3000.

 ## Live Website